jeremynoesen/BoneBot/README.md

 The following image is an example of the help command with one custom command added.

 <div align="center"><img src="img/help.png" alt="Help example" title="Help example" /></div>

+## Notice
+This project is no longer in development.